Parliamentary.ai

 Description

 The Kew Gardens (Leases) (No. 3) Bill grants the Secretary of State the power to lease land at Kew Gardens for terms of up to 150 years.
-This overrides the limitations imposed by Section 5 of the Crown Lands Act 1702.
+This overrides existing restrictions imposed by the Crown Lands Act 1702.
+However, the bill includes safeguards.
+The Secretary of State can only grant a lease if satisfied that it won't negatively impact:

 • Kew Gardens' outstanding universal value as a World Heritage Site.